 - Getting started with SDGs in universities: You wonder what your university can do to help advance the Sustainable Development Goals (SDGs)?
 This 55-page publication describes five actionable steps on how to take a whole-university approach towards the SDGs.
 (Also read our blogpost on 10 project ideas to engage students on the SDGs.)

-You will find many case studies in the other sustainability teaching resources provided througout this post.
+You will find many case studies in the other sustainability teaching resources provided throughout this post.
 However, we still highly suggest you check out these two documents: